MartinGamesCZ/VSL/README.md

 #### Basic function

 A function with one argument that doesn't return anything.
-The `: void` is necessary.
+The return type is necessary.

 ```vsl
 fun greet(name: string): void {